 The Cancer Atlas: A book and website created by The American Cancer Society, the International Agency for Research on Cancer, and the Union for International Cancer Control.
 This resource is a one-stop shop for all of the best global cancer data available and offers in-depth insights into the cancer burden, major risk factors, and ways leaders worldwide can take action.

-The Tobacco Atlas: The most comprehensive, informative, and accessible resource on the pressing issues in the evolving tobacco epidemic.
-The fifth edition of the book and companion website, produced by the American Cancer Society and the World Lung Foundation and released March 2015, detail tobacco’s role in non-communicable diseases, gender inequality, environmental devastation, and the rapidly growing use of e-cigarettes and water pipes.
+The Tobacco Atlas: Tobacco use causes more than 20% of global cancer deaths- all completely preventable.
+The Tobacco Atlas most comprehensive, informative, and accessible resource on the pressing issues and proven solutions in the evolving tobacco epidemic.
+The sixth edition of the book and companion website (tobaccoatlas.org), produced by the American Cancer Society and Vital Strategies and released March 2018, detail tobacco’s myriad physical, social and economic harms, and offers a set of evidence-based tools to advance a tobacco-free world.

 1 WHO International Agency for Research on Cancer.
 Estimated number of deaths in 2020, all cancers, both sexes, all ages.
 Cancer today.
 Published 2020.
 Accessed January 14, 2022. https://gco.iarc.fr/today/online-analysis-pie?v=2020&mode=population&mode_population=income&population=900&populations=900&key=total&sex=0&cancer=39&type=1&statistic=5&prevalence=0&population_group=0&ages_group%5B%5D=0&ages_group%5B%5D=17&nb_items=7&group_cancer=1&include_nmsc=1&include_nmsc_other=1&half_pie=0&donut=0